This post may contain affiliate links. Please see our disclosure policy.

 This healthy, amazingly delicious dairy-free Zuppa Toscana comes together with just 6 real food ingredients and is ready in just 30 minutes!
-We keep it dairy-free by using canned coconut milk instead of cream (or milk), and the flavors from the coconut milk add SO much to the bit of heat from the sausage.
+We keep it dairy-free by using canned coconut milk instead of heavy cream or milk.
+The flavor from the coconut milk adds SO much to the bit of heat from the sausage.
 It’s a perfect balance.
-You will want to make a double batch because this better for you Zuppa Toscana soup recipe is everything you want to comfort and nourish you.
+You will want to make a double batch because this better-for-you Zuppa Toscana soup recipe is everything you want to comfort and nourish you!

 My first cookbook, Everday Muffin Party, is out!
 If you want to enjoy more healthy, refined sugar-free muffins, check it out HERE!